fw4spl-org/fw4spl-doc/Installation/src/CommonSrc.rst

         - `fw4spl-ext <https://github.com/fw4spl-org/fw4spl-ext.git>`_ contains experimental code.
         - `fw4spl-ogre <https://github.com/fw4spl-org/fw4spl-ogre.git>`_ contains a 3D backend using `Ogre3D <http://www.ogre3d.org/>`_.

+* Ensure that all the cloned repositories are in the same folder as **fw4spl**.
+They will be automatically discovered and then can be enabled via CMake.

 * Ensure that all the cloned repositories are on the same `branch <https://git-scm.com/docs/git-branch>`_.

 * Update the cloned repositories to the same `tag <https://git-scm.com/book/en/v2/Git-Basics-Tagging>`_.